Drug Driving Offences

 Driving or attempting to drive when unfit through drugs DR80

 It is a criminal offence for a person to drive or attempt to drive a vehicle on a public road or other public place while unfit to do so through drugs.
 Attempting to drive includes any effort to drive a vehicle whether it was successful or not.
-Even if a vehicle does not work you can still be charged with this offence.
+Even if a vehicle does not work you can still be charged with this offence (drug driving offences).
 The main difference to the DR90 offence is that the police can charge you with this offence without taking specimen for analysis.

-Driving or attempting to drive with drug level above the specified limit DG10
+Driving or attempting to Drive with Drug level above the specified limit DG10

 This offence is similar to the DR80 offence, with one difference being that the police usually perform a preliminary drug test to obtain a specimen to analyse for the presence of drugs in saliva or sweat.
 Failure to cooperate with the police in carrying out these tests will most likely mean you being arrested.
 The new law, unlike the previous one, has limits for drug levels and having an amount in your system of a controlled substance could have seen you being charged.
 Also under the old laws there was no provision exempting drivers who where on prescription drugs from facing prosecution.
 The new drug drive offence legislation includes provisions for those on prescription medication.